lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

-    Then 318 molecules where immediately deleted, leaving 16 molecules.

-    After 100000 steps, you should see that the number of molecule did fluctuate.
+    After 100000 steps, you should see that the number of molecule did indeed fluctuate with time.
     This number will vary from one simulation to another, depending on the space available for insertion.
-The number of molecules also depends on the imposed pressure, temperature, and on the interaction between water and silica.
+The final number of molecules also depends on the imposed pressure, temperature, and on the interaction between water and silica.

     In my case, the final state looks like this: